Talhaverse/next-routing-tutorial/readme.md

-# Next.js App Router Playground -- file based navigation
+# Next.js App Router Playground -- file-based navigation
+## made this to experiment with nextJs

 Next.js recently introduced the App Router with support for: